 Chinos, joggers and cargo pants have all made their respective plays for pride of place in our rotations, but jeans are still the go-to, go-anywhere coverings for most men’s getaway sticks.
 For all but the most formal of offices and life events, denim is a no-brainer.
 You can’t go wrong.
 Can you?

-Matching shoes with jeans needn’t be an unnavigable minefield.
+Matching what shoes to wear with jeans needn’t be an unnavigable minefield.
 You just have to follow the right directions.
 This is the FashionBeans guide to what pairs go with what, well, pairs.

 What Shoes To Wear With Jeans

 If you’re looking for the best shoes to wear with jeans, here’s our complete round up of every pair of footwear acceptable with your favorite pair of denim.

 Black Derbies in particular though are still towards the smart end of the even broader shoe formality spectrum, so could look a bit muddled with mid-blue jeans: you’d almost be safer going to the stonewashed, distressed extreme to dial up the subculture overtones.

 After a failsafe combination?
 While relatively casual tan brogues are unsuitable for smart navy tailoring – please stop doing this – they pair pleasingly with smart-casual indigo denim.
 Bonus points if the shoes’ shade picks out the jeans’ stitching.

 Unless you try really hard, it’s almost impossible to put a foot wrong with minimalist sneakers.

 If really committed to tripping up, then silhouette is where you can come a cropper.
 This is typically more of a concern with lighter canvas styles that can be deficient in the heft required to counterbalance heavy-duty jeans, whether straight- or wide-legged.
 Conversely, the combination of long, thin high-tops and tapered or skinny jeans can make big feet look positively clownish.